chimera/chimera.github.io/content/contact.md

 ## Got Questions?

-**If you've got general questions about Chimera, first reach out to members on our [Google Group](https://groups.google.com/forum/#!forum/chimera-art-space)**
+**If you've got general questions about Chimera, first reach out to members on our [Google Group](https://groups.google.com/forum/#!forum/chimera-art-space)**.
+Our members can answer most common questions about Chimera.

-If you want to get in touch with Chimera administrators, please email us at: [info@chimeraarts.org](mailto:info@chimeraarts.org).
+If you want to get in touch with [Chimera administrators](/about/leadership/), please email us at: [info@chimeraarts.org](mailto:info@chimeraarts.org).

-*Please be patient if we don't respond right away, we get lots of email and are all volunteers!*
+*Please be patient if we don't respond right away, we get lots of email and we are all volunteers!*

 ## Have Donations?